 AS, Burlington Community College; BA, Rowan University; MA, Rutgers University; PhD, Duquesne University

-(2005), Assistant Professor of Rhetoric, Co-Chair 2010-2011; Everett Lee Hunt Book Award, Eastern Communication Association, 2013; Past Officer’s Award for Service, Eastern Communication Association, 2013; Visiting Scholar, Barrett Honors College, Arizona State University, 2011; Spiritan Award for Alumni Scholarship, Department of Communication & Rhetorical Studies Duquesne University, 2010
+Keynote, 13th National Communication Ethics Conference, (theme) “Rhetoric and Philosophy of Communication Ethics: Social Justice in Organizations & History”; National Communication Association Philosophy of Communication Division Top Book Award, 2013; Everett Lee Hunt Book Award, Eastern Communication Association, 2013; Past Officer’s Award for Service, Eastern Communication Association, 2013; Visiting Scholar, Barrett Honors College, Arizona State University, 2011; Spiritan Award for Alumni Scholarship, Department of Communication & Rhetorical Studies Duquesne University, 2010

 About Professor Holba